Find Trade Colleges

 While working on their Bachelor's Degree, health science majors at Rider accumulate an average of around $24,462 in student debt.

-Rutgers University - New Brunswick did quite well in this year’s ranking of the most popular places for health sciences & services students to get a bachelor’s degree.
-It came in at #7 on the list.
-Rutgers New Brunswick is a very large public school located in the small city of New Brunswick.
+Rutgers University - New Brunswick landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree health sciences & services programs.
+Rutgers New Brunswick is a fairly large public school located in the small city of New Brunswick.

 Of the 38 students majoring in health science at Rutgers New Brunswick, 18% are male and 82% are female.